julia-dizhak/code-examples/concepts/references-types.md

 It prepends "Copy of" to the new spreadsheet's title.

 <details>
-  <summary>What did the function accidentaly change as well ?</summary>
+  <summary>What did the function accidentally change as well ?</summary>
-  This function also accidentely changes the title of original spreadsheet.
+  This function also accidentally changes the title of original spreadsheet.
   <code>
    const original = {
     created: '',